typicalname0/spacemy.xyz/README.md

     - XSS injection safe (for the most part, if you find a vulnerability make a issue)
 - Open source, public domain software
 - Blogs, groups, games, and a lot more!
+- Made by my 5 talented friends.

+- More Specifics
+    - Blogs
+    - Groups
+    - Videos (Deprecated)
+    - Jukebox
+    - Games
+    - Lots of user customization
+    - Blogs you can customize
+    - Search blogs, users, and groups
+    - Pagination

 ## How can I help?
 If you know how to code, contribute using pull requests.
 If you like to test stuff, join the website and test the craziest stuff you can think of and try to find bugs, then report them in issues.
 Everything helps!